Tuesday, December 10, 2024

 I remember once, in my early forties, I went to visit my parents, for the weekend.

 This was before I was willing to admit what my father was.
 I remember telling my sister, at some point, that our parents were terrible to their minor children, but decent to their adult children.
-And pretty much, this was still my existing view that weekend.
+And pretty much, this was still my view that weekend.

 There was nothing special about the time we spent together that weekend; I don't even remember it.
 I only remember my departure.
 I was gathering my things, loading them into the car.
 My father was sort of waiting outside.
 I come out, ready to go, and I find him picking up leaves in the front yard, one at a time.
 No rake, no leaf bag, nothing.
 Just one leaf and then another until he had a handful which he threw off to the side of the yard behind a retaining wall.